 On the other hand, the total time period in which caretaker Prime Ministers have filled the vacant seats of Governments was 18 Months and 10 Days 1 Year, 6 Months, and 10 days.

 The good thing is that after constant disrupted democratic governments and 4 Military coups (Martial Law) in Pakistan two democratic governments have completed their constitutional terms.
 Now the third one is going on.
 But there is also a fact that not a signal prime Minster has completed his constitutional tenure.

-If we take a general look around us we can see that there are Prime Ministers in most of the counties.
+If we take a general look around us we can see that there are Prime Ministers in most the counties.

 There may be a monarchy in a country or there may be an aristocratic or one-man show type of government.

-In general Prime Minister is the head of his/her cabinet and executive but in Parliamentary system, he/she is the Head of Government.
+In general Prime Minister is the head of his/her cabinet and executive but in the Parliamentary system, he/she is the Head of Government.